mikecroucher/from_spreadsheets_to_code_with_MATLAB/Readme.md

 ![](./resources.PNG)

 Today, however, we are just going to dive right in.
-We need to import some data so let's click on the import data tab and select our spreadsheet.
+We need to import some data so let's click on the **Import Data** tab and select our spreadsheet.

 ![](./desktop.png)